forthfora/five-pebbles-bad-apple/README.md

 Woultkolkman's FivePebblesPong mod was used as a reference for a large part of this mod, so huge thanks to them too!

-Please check out their mod, which is much cleaner and more technically impressive than this one: https://github.com/woutkolkman/fivepebblespong
+Please check out their mod, which I think is much cleaner and more technically impressive than this one: https://github.com/woutkolkman/fivepebblespong

 # Usage